tari-project/rfcs/src/RFC-0201_TariScript.md

 ## Scripting on Mimblewimble

-Other than Beam, none of existing [Mimblewimble] projects have not employed a scripting language.
+Other than Beam, none of the existing [Mimblewimble] projects have not employed a scripting language.

 [Grin](https://github.com/mimblewimble/grin) styles itself as a "Minimal implementation of the Mimblewimble protocol", so one might infer that this status is unlikely to change soon.